-The Emerald Airport Upgrade featured resurfacing the main runway, taxiway and apron bays, reconstructing the general and eastern aviation aprons and refuelling area, and expanding the general aviation apron.
+The Emerald Airport Upgrade involved resurfacing the main runway, taxiway and apron bays, reconstructing the general and eastern aviation aprons and refuelling area, and expanding the general aviation apron.
+The works were primarily performed at night to enable the airport to return to live operations from 5.30am each day.

 The works involved: